Work Injuries and Your Rights

 Workers in Washington State who are injured on the job or who suffer an occupational disease have the right to receive workers' compensation for their injury or illness.
 This is true whether or not a worker has legal work documents or is an undocumented worker. #2608EN

 Workers in Washington State who get hurt on the job or suffer an occupational disease can get workers’ compensation for your injury or illness.
-This is true whether a worker has legal work documents or is undocumented.
+This is true if a worker has legal work documents or is undocumented.

-Injured workers may receive:
+Injured workers can get:

 payment for medical expenses